ComPath/compath-resources/README.rst

 - `Reactome <http://reactome.org/>`_
 - `WikiPathways <https://www.wikipathways.org/index.php/WikiPathways>`_

-*We recommend to download the mappings directly from the ComPath website since WikiPathways names are not stable and might have been changed.
-However, the mapping file that can be retrieved from the website contains stable identifiers from all resources.*
+*We recommend to download the mappings directly from the ComPath website since the pathways in WikiPathways are not stable and might have been changed.
+However, the mapping file distributed by the website contains stable identifiers from all resources.*

 Mapping Between Pathway Databases
 ---------------------------------